 (2) a determination that there is insufficient evidence to sustain a portion or a finding of a violation;

-(3) a determination that there is sufficient evidence to sustain a violation; or
+(3) a determination that there is sufficient evidence to sustain a violation;

-(4) a determination that there is insufficient evidence to sustain the violation as cited but that there is sufficient evidence to sustain a different citation .
+(4) a determination that there is insufficient evidence to sustain the violation as cited but that there is sufficient evidence to sustain a different citation;

+(5) a determination that there is insufficient evidence to sustain the severity and scope assessment but that there is sufficient evidence to sustain a reduced severity and scope assessment (for Immediate Threat only); or

+(6) a determination that there is sufficient evidence to sustain the severity and scope assessment as cited.

-(j) HHSC will not conduct an IDR based on alleged surveyor misconduct, alleged State survey agency failure to comply with survey protocol, complaints about existing State standards, or attempts to clear previously corrected violations.
+(m) HHSC will not conduct an IDR based on alleged surveyor misconduct, alleged State survey agency failure to comply with survey protocol, complaints about existing State standards, or attempts to clear previously corrected violations.

-(k) Upon receipt of the ALF's IDR request, the State survey agency must submit to HHSC by means allowing confirmation of HHSC's receipt, e.g., overnight delivery or electronic mail, the following supporting documentation as specified in the IDR operating procedures:
+(n) Upon receipt of the ALF's IDR request, the State survey agency must submit to HHSC the following supporting documentation :

 (1) resident identifier list;